The Goshen Irrigation District serves 52,484 acres and approximately 355 irrigators. The present

 In 1992, the GID requested an evaluation of a small (1000 acre feet) re-regulating reservoir.
 The

 reservoir was planned to be located on Horse Creek, upstream of siphon #4.
 A small reservoir at this

 location would enable the district to better regulate delivery of water to lands at the end of the

 system.
 In addition, a dam at this site would store water when storms allow water deliveries to be

-reduced due to rain.
-Six thousand (6,000) acre feet of water could be saved annually if the reservoir
+due to rain.
+Six thousand (6,000) acre feet of water could be saved annually if the reservoir was

 The recently completed Level II study evaluated several alternate dam sites.
 The original site at the

 Horse Creek Siphon was determined to be the most cost effective.
 Conceptual designs and cost

 estimates were prepared.
 A final report was completed in December 1993.

 Negotiations between the district and the U.S. Bureau of Reclamation, the U.S. Army Corps of